-COURSE TITLE COURSE NUMBER PRE-REQUISITES PRE-REQUISITES CREDITS SEMESTER TAKEN GRADE PROGRAM ELECTIVES (Continued) Conflict Resolution and Mediation SSN 120 3 Topics in Spanish for the Workplace SPA 106 One semester of college level Spanish or one year of high school Spanish 3 Any course with HSV, PSY, or Soc Designation.
-3 Any course with HSV, PSY, or Soc Designation.
-3 Any course with HSV, PSY, or Soc Designation.
-3 Any course with HSV, PSY, or Soc Designation.
+COURSE TITLE COURSE NUMBER PRE-REQUISITES CREDITS SEMESTER TAKEN GRADE PROGRAM ELECTIVES (Continued) Conflict Resolution and Mediation SSN 120 3 Elementary Spanish I SPA 101 One semester of college level Spanish or one year of high school Spanish 3 Elementary Spanish II SPA 102 One semester of college level Spanish or one year of high school Spanish 3 Topics in Spanish for the Workplace SPA 106 One semester of college level Spanish or one year of high school Spanish 3 Any course with HSV, PSY, or SOC Designation.
+3 Any course with HSV, PSY, or SOC Designation.
+3 Any course with HSV, PSY, or SOC Designation.
+3 Any course with HSV, PSY, or SOC Designation.
 3 TOTAL CREDITS 64-65